TaylanUB/zisp/html/notes/nan.md

 The pointer value is extracted by masking the entire bit sequence, so it actually becomes a 48-bit value without further shifting.

+(This part of the article is kinda obsolete.
+Implementation details are up for debate and we may or may not use bit shifting.
+It's not that expensive of an operation, after all.)

 The tag can be used to tell us what we're pointing to, so that type checks often don't require following the pointer.
 The memory location that's being pointed to may duplicate this information, since we may want to ensure that